Lawrence Timmons: 2014

-2015 season
+2015

-During Week 4 of the 2015 season, Timmons had a season-high 11 tackles and sacked Ravens quarterback Joe Flacco for his first of the season during a 20–23 loss to the Baltimore Ravens.
-On October 18, 2015, he had six combined tackles and intercepted Carson Palmer in a 25–13 defeat over the Arizona Cardinals.
+During Week 4 of the 2015 season, Timmons had a season-high 11 tackles and sacked Ravens' quarterback Joe Flacco for his first of the season during a 20–23 loss to the Baltimore Ravens.
+On October 18, 2015, he had six combined tackles and intercepted quarterback Carson Palmer in a 25–13 win over the Arizona Cardinals.
 On January 3, 2016, he recorded ten combined tackles and a season-high 1.5 sacks in a 28–12 win over the Cleveland Browns.
-Timmons finished the season with 119 combined tackles, 77 solo tackle, one interception, and a forced fumble.
+Timmons finished the season with 119 combined tackles, 77 solo tackles, 5.0 sacks, one interception, and a forced fumble.

 The Pittsburgh Steelers finished the season 10–6 and received a playoff berth.
-On January 9, 2016, Timmons recorded four combined tackles in an 18–16 AFC Wildcard victory over the Cincinnati Bengals.
-On January 17, 2016, he made six combined tackles in a 23–16 divisional loss to the eventual Super Bowl champions, the Denver Broncos.
+On January 9, 2016, Timmons recorded four combined tackles in an 18–16 AFC Wild Card victory over the Cincinnati Bengals.
+On January 17, he made six combined tackles in a 23–16 divisional loss to the eventual Super Bowl champions, the Denver Broncos.

-2016 season
+2016

-On October 20, 2016, the Steelers lost to the New England Patriots and Timmons racked up a season-high 11 solo tackles during the game.
+On October 20, 2016, the Steelers lost to the New England Patriots 27-16 and Timmons racked up a season-high 11 solo tackles during the game.
 In Week 11, Timmons recorded eight combined tackles and made his first sack of the season in a 24–9 victory over the Cleveland Browns.
-During Week 13, he made seven combined tackles and intercepted New York Giant's quarterback Eli Manning and returned it 58-yards.
-He finished the season with 114 combined tackles, 2.5 sacks, 5 pass deflections, two interceptions, and a forced fumble in 16 games and 16 starts.
+During Week 13, he made seven combined tackles and intercepted New York Giants' quarterback Eli Manning and returned it 58-yards.
+He finished the season with 114 combined tackles, 2.5 sacks, 5 pass deflections, two interceptions, and a forced fumble in 16 games with 16 starts.

 On January 8, 2017, Timmons recorded a team-leading 14 combined tackles and sacked quarterback Matt Moore twice in a 30–12 AFC Wild Card Round victory over the Miami Dolphins.
+On January 22, Timmons repeated a team-leading performance of 14 combined tackles in a 36-17 AFC Championship loss to the eventual Super Bowl champions, the New England Patriots.

 Miami Dolphins

 On March 10, 2017, Timmons signed a two-year, $12 million contract with the Miami Dolphins.

-On September 19, 2017, the Dolphins suspended Timmons indefinitely after he went missing before the team's Week 2 match-up against the Los Angeles Chargers.
+On September 19, the Dolphins suspended Timmons indefinitely after he went missing before the team's Week 2 match-up against the Los Angeles Chargers.
 It was revealed that Timmons was reported missing from the team's hotel in Los Angeles, and the Dolphins filed a missing persons report.
-Timmons was later found at the Los Angeles International Airport, but was headed to see his daughter who lives in Pennsylvania.
-On September 26, 2017, Timmons was reinstated by the team.
+He was later found at the Los Angeles International Airport, but was headed to see his daughter who lives in Pennsylvania.
+On September 26, Timmons was reinstated by the team.

 On March 13, 2018, Timmons was released by the Dolphins.